dipaish/www23/gpages.md

 ### Creating your own HTML5 page
 1. HTML5 code should begin with specifying the **DOCTYPE**
 2. The character encoding can be specified by using the meta tag
-> In Visual studio code, you can get the intial part of the html document by typing **html:5 or !**
+> In Visual studio code, you can get the initial part of the html document by typing **html:5 or !**

 ```html
     <!DOCTYPE html>